Guide to Advanced Surgery for The Spine

 As the other methods of non-surgical treatment become exhausted, you can opt for anterior lumbar interbody fusion as a solution for pain relief.
-Our spine specialists at Marina Del Rey Hospital always make the best decisions concerning your health, thanks to their extensive experience and training.
+Our spine specialists at Cedars-Sinai Marina del Rey Hospital always make the best decisions concerning your health, thanks to their extensive experience and training.

 Using state-of-the-art technology and techniques, the nation’s leading spine surgeons will make sure the ALIF procedure will be the defining step in your rehabilitation.

 ALIF (anterior lumbar interbody fusion) resembles PLIF (posterior lumbar interbody fusion).

 However, there is a difference; in ALIF, in order to achieve disc space fusion, the spine is approached through the abdomen and not through the lower back like in PLIF.

 An anterior approach might not suffice to achieve a more rigid fixation.

 In this case, ALIF and a posterior approach can be conjointly deployed.

 Yet, if there is sufficient stability, ALIF alone can suffice.